lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 # LVGL Toolkit for Graphical User Interfaces

-Since we can render bitmaps on PinePhone now, let's think this...
+Now that we can render bitmaps on PinePhone, let's think...

 _How would we render a simple Graphical User Interface (GUI) on PinePhone, like the button above?_